mgcioce/dtn_assessment/README.md

 ## Implementation

 Since code is read more often than it is written, we want to our projects well structured and the code easy to read.
-You should make sure your code lints against whatever standards are in common use by the language you choose (i.e. pep-8 for python)
+You should make sure your code lints against whatever standards are in common use by the language you choose (i.e. pep-8 for python, eslint for node.js)

 Your program should also contain a README that contains information about the program and includes steps on how to run the program.